Renew your registrations online or register your vehicle, and you will receive your materials in 14 days.

-If you have purchased a vehicle within the last 60 days and the title application has been submitted to the BMV, you may register your new vehicle online or at a self-service kiosk.
+If you have purchased a vehicle within the last 60 days and the title application has been submitted to the BMV, you may register your new vehicle online or at a BMV Connect kiosk.
 If your vehicle was purchased more than 60 days ago, you need to visit a BMV branch.

 Indiana's License Plates